 - More than 2,200 silver deniers and oboles — mostly minted by the Abbey of Cluny and probably dating to the first half of the 12th century — in a cloth bag, traces of which remain on some of the coins

 - A tanned hide bundle, found among the silver coins, fastened with a knot, and enclosing; A gold signet ring with a red intaglio depicting the bust of a god and an inscription possibly dating the ring back to the first half of the 12th century

 - A folded sheet of gold foil weighing 24 g and stored in a case

 - A small circular object made of gold.

 “We’re currently studying the treasure in more detail to identify and date the various pieces with greater precision,” the archaeologists said.
 This is an exceptional find for a monastic setting and especially that of Cluny, which was founded by William I, Duke of Aquitaine, in 910 and was one of the largest abbeys of Western Europe during the Middle Ages.
 “At that time, Western currency was mostly dominated by silver deniers.
 Gold coins were reserved for rare transactions,” the scientists said.
 “The 2,200 or so silver deniers, struck at Cluny or nearby, would have been for everyday purchases.
 This is the largest stash of such coins ever found.”
 “The fact that Arab currency, silver deniers, and a signet ring were enclosed together makes this discovery all the more interesting.”

 MEMORIALS, SICKNESS AND DISTRESS:

-Sadly I must report the death of Neal Parfitt’s (#749) mother.
-She died Monday October 23rd.
-On behalf of the Club I extend our deepest sympathies for his and his family’s loss.
+Sadly I must report the death of Bill Jacobik’s (#800) cousin, Stephen Jacobik in December.
+On behalf of the Club I extend our sympathy for his loss.

 ANY EXTRA AUCTION ITEMS BROUGHT IN TO THE MEETING FOR SALE IN THE AUCTION